MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

   much too long.
 So instead, it scans starting from wherever it left off last time.
 This block number is where it left off last time.

-* `balanceDecreasesForSec`: A time period that describes in seconds the width of the section in the Payment Curves that is declining.
+* `balanceDecreasesForSec`: This interval begins after payment_suggested_after_sec for payables and after payment_suggested_after_sec + payment_grace_before_ban for receivables.
+During the interval, the amount of a payable that is allowed to remain unpaid, or a receivable that doesn't cause a ban, decreases linearly from the balance_to_decrease_from to permanent_debt_allowed_gwei or unban-when_balance_below_gwei.

-* `balanceToDecreaseFromGwei`: The highest point of the declining part of the Payment Curves, measured on the vertical axis, in Gwei.
+* `balanceToDecreaseFromGwei`: Payables higher than this will be suggested for payment immediately upon passing the payment_suggested_after_sec age.
+Payables lower than this can stay unpaid longer.
+Receivables higher than this will never cause bans until they pass the payment_suggested_after + payment_grace_before_ban age.
+Receivables lower than this will survive longer without banning.

-* `paymentSuggestedAfterSec`: A Payment Curve parameter from the time axis.
-This is how many initial seconds we overlook the debt regardless the number of Gwei it takes.
+* `paymentSuggestedAfterSec`: A really large payable can get this old before the Accountant's scanner suggests that it be paid.

-* `paymentGraceBeforeBanSec`: finish me.
+* `paymentGraceBeforeBanSec`: A really large receivable can get as old as payment_suggested_after + payment_grace_before_ban before the Node that owes it will be banned.

-* `permanentDebtAllowedGwei`: This parameter speaks about a maximum number of Gwei which is ever permitted, no matter how long this lasts.
+* `permanentDebtAllowedGwei`: Receivables this small and smaller will not cause bans no matter how old they get.

-* `unbanWhenBalanceBelowGwei`: You can say by adjusting this parameter when you wish to unban a Node which you have banned but the debt was partly or fully eliminated and so it got under this boundary, meaning the given Node is no longer banned from taking your services.
+* `unbanWhenBalanceBelowGwei`: When a delinquent Node has been banned, the receivables causing the ban must be paid below this level to cause them to be unbanned.
+In most cases, you'll want this to be set the same as permanent_debt_allowed_gwei.

 * `pendingPayableScanInterval`: Amount of seconds between two sequential cycles of scanning for payments that are marked as currently pending; the payments were sent to pay our debts, the payable.
 The purpose of this process is to confirm that the payment was written